DURING this situation caused by the pandemic:

 Are you concerned about barbers and salons being unavailable?
 Unfortunately it is years since we attempted to compile a list of stylists, but if you have a phone number or email address for the stylist you already know, there are no restrictions for cutting in hairpieces without the client being present.
 With an old piece to copy, a new piece, and two head blocks, your barber or stylist can cut in a new unit without you being there.
 For the time being you can tidy your real back and sides yourself with clippers and guards.
 Contact your favorite stylist to discuss further.

-- Most clients take care of the cut-in after they receive their order, but there is nothing quite like the services of a great stylist to make you look your best.
+- Most clients take care of the cut-in themselves after they receive their order, but there is nothing quite like the services of a great stylist to make you look your best.
 Haircut tips are listed here.

 - Try to leave an extra couple of millimeters length because you can revive the texture and feel of an older unit by giving it a new haircut after a couple of months of wear.
 This tip alone can stretch the lifespan of an old piece by months.

-- If you want to try going it alone, AT YOUR OWN RISK, some things that are good to have at home include:
+If you want to try going it alone, AT YOUR OWN RISK, some things that are good to have at home include:

-- a man-size Styrofoam mannequin head and a clamp stand, plus wig T pins, for comfortably cutting a unit you don't have on your head.
+- a man-size mannequin head and a clamp stand, plus wig T pins, for comfortably cutting a unit you don't have on your head.

 For full wig, until a better type of base in invented, you can forget about ultra-short fades.
 You usually need an inch or so to disguise the fact that it is a wig.
-The lower the density, the more length must remain to maintain the illusion.
-With heavier densities you may be able to get away with 1/2" or even 3/8" on a thin poly such as RAGE.